psu-libraries/contentdmtools/batchLoad/readme.md

 7. Always check the field mappings.
 Most of the initial fields should be in order, the later fields, starting with Notes may be misaligned and need re-mapping.
 For File Name and Directory, choose None.
 8. Upload, approve, and index to add the compound objects to the collection.

-## Dependencies

-### ABBYY Recognition Server

-This script expects users to have the ABBYY Recognition server storage mapped to their `O:` drive.

-### ImageMagick

-The CONTENTdm packging script requires [ImageMagick for Windows](https://www.imagemagick.org/script/download.php#windows) to be installed if you plan to convert TIF images to JP2.

-### PowerShell Execution Policy
-To run Powershell scripts, you need to first run a command to allow them.
-To do this, you will need to open Powershell with Privilege Guard and run the following command: `Set-ExecutionPolicy RemoteSigned`.

-## Metadata and Batch Examples
+### Metadata and Batch Examples
   * [batchLoad_metadataExample]()
      * This metadata Excel spreadsheet shows the three extra columns (Level, Directory, and File Name) used in this process.
 The rest of the columns are determined the collection fields and may not match this example.
 If all the records are blank for a particular column, it may be deleted before being converted to a tab-delimited text file.
   * [batchLoad-preProcessingExample.zip]()
        * Shows the TIF images organized into subdirectories by compound object and the master Excel metadata spreadsheet before being saved as a tab-delimited text file.
   * [batchLoad-postProcessingExample.zip]()
        * Shows the master metadata in tab-delimited text format with subdirectories by compound object.
 Each subdirectory contains a metadata for the object and items in tab-delimited text format and two additional subdirectories: `scans` and `transcripts`.
 Scans includes JP2 files and transcripts includes TXT files.

+## Dependencies
+### PowerShell Execution Policy
+To run Powershell scripts, you need to first run a command to allow them.
+To do this, you will need to open Powershell with Privilege Guard and run the following command: `Set-ExecutionPolicy RemoteSigned`.

+### ABBYY Recognition Server
+This script expects users to have the ABBYY Recognition Server storage share mapped to the `O:` drive.
+The network path for the storage share is `l5abby01.psul.psu.edu\Abbyy_OCR`.
+Contact [Beth Rea](mailto:baz5008@psu.edu) if you need authorization to access the share.

+### ImageMagick
+If choosing to convert TIF to JP2 using ImageMagick instead of ABBYY, [ImageMagick for Windows](https://www.imagemagick.org/script/download.php#windows) must be installed on the workstation.

 ## To Do
   - [ ] Hierarchical Monograph Compound Objects